Resumption of unnecessary elective surgeries in Dubai

-The Dubai Health Authority has decided to allow all hospitals and one-day surgery centers licensed by it to resume conducting elective and non-essential surgeries, as of March 21, according to the rules and regulations in force by the authority.
+The Dubai Health Authority has decided to allow all hospitals and one-day surgery centers licensed by it to resume performing elective and unnecessary surgeries, as of March 21, according to the rules and regulations in force by the authority.

 Follow our latest local and sports news, and the latest political and economic developments via Google news